 Joshua also devotes substantial time to pro bono matters relating to important criminal and constitutional law issues, including successfully representing a woman charged with reckless endangerment for allegedly using illegal drugs while pregnant and a client charged with various crimes for sending “harassing” emails.

-Joshua was selected the 2020 Lawyer of the Year for General Practice Criminal Defense, 2018 Lawyer of the Year for General Practice Criminal Defense, and the 2016 Lawyer of the Year for Criminal Defense: Non-White-Collar in the Baltimore area by Best Lawyers in America.
+Joshua was selected the 2023 Lawyer of the Year for General Practice Criminal Defense, 2022 Lawyer of the Year for Civil Rights Law, 2020 Lawyer of the Year for General Practice Criminal Defense, 2018 Lawyer of the Year for General Practice Criminal Defense, and the 2016 Lawyer of the Year for Criminal Defense: Non-White-Collar in the Baltimore area by Best Lawyers in America.
 Receiving this designation reflects the high level of respect a lawyer has earned among other leading lawyers in the same community and the same practice area for his abilities, professionalism, and integrity.

-Joshua has been recognized by his peers for inclusion in Best Lawyers in America since 2008 and is listed in the General Practice Criminal Defense, White-Collar Criminal Defense, and Civil Rights Law areas.
+Joshua has been recognized by his peers for inclusion in Best Lawyers in America since 2008 and is listed in the General Practice Criminal Defense, White-Collar Criminal Defense, Appellate Practice, Bet-the-Company Litigation, and Civil Rights Law areas.
+He was also included in the inaugural Lawdragon 500 Leading Litigators in America list in the White Collar and Investigations categories for 2023.

 Since 2007, Joshua has been chosen annually by his peers to the Maryland Super Lawyers.
 Only five percent of the lawyers in the state are chosen for inclusion in Maryland Super Lawyers.